 4. Process for applying for discounts

-4.1 HS1 Ltd will be responsible for assessing TOCs’ applications for discounts and determining whether or not a discount will be offered, in line with this discount policy.
-Discussions will be held between HS1 Ltd and TOCs where necessary to clarify any aspects of the application.
-Any discounts agreed between HS1 Ltd and a TOC will need approval from the ORR, as will new or amended Framework Track Access Agreements.
-TOCs can also appeal to the ORR if they are unable to reach agreement with HS1 Ltd on whether a discount should be provided, or the terms of such a discount.
+4.1 LSPH will be responsible for assessing TOCs’ applications for discounts and determining whether or not a discount will be offered, in line with this discount policy.
+Discussions will be held between LSPH and TOCs where necessary to clarify any aspects of the application.
+Any discounts agreed between LSPH and a TOC will need approval from the ORR, as will new or amended Framework Track Access Agreements.
+TOCs can also appeal to the ORR if they are unable to reach agreement with LSPH on whether a discount should be provided, or the terms of such a discount.
 Approved discount schemes will be published in the HS1 Network Statement.

 4.2 The discount application process for TOCs will be as follows:

-(i) Informal discussions with HS1 Ltd. TOCs are encouraged to engage informally with HS1 Ltd at an early stage in order to gain an understanding of whether a discount might be available in principle.
+(i) Informal discussions with LSPH.
+TOCs are encouraged to engage informally with LSPH at an early stage in order to gain an understanding of whether a discount might be available in principle.
 If required, a meeting will also be held with ORR, at this stage or later in the process.

-(ii) Formal application to HS1 Ltd. Information should be provided to HS1 Ltd in the form set out below in paragraph 4.5.
+(ii) Formal application to LSPH.
+Information should be provided to LSPH in the form set out below in paragraph 4.5.

-(iii) HS1 Ltd indicative response and consultation.
-Within six weeks of all necessary information being provided by the TOC, HS1 Ltd would generally expect to provide an indicative response to the applicant.
-At the same time, HS1 Ltd would generally expect to notify any TOCs that are currently operating rail services on HS1 (and any TOCs that HS1 Ltd is aware are considering operating rail services in future) that a discount has been requested for the relevant rail service.
-No confidential or more detailed information would be provided, but consultees would be invited to make any general representation to HS1 Ltd that they considered relevant to decision-making around the possible granting of the discount.
+(iii) LSPH indicative response and consultation.
+Within six weeks of all necessary information being provided by the TOC, LSPH would generally expect to provide an indicative response to the applicant.
+At the same time, LSPH would generally expect to notify any TOCs that are currently operating rail services on HS1 (and any TOCs that LSPH is aware are considering operating rail services in future) that a discount has been requested for the relevant rail service.
+No confidential or more detailed information would be provided, but consultees would be invited to make any general representation to LSPH that they considered relevant to decision-making around the possible granting of the discount.

-(iv) HS1 Ltd decision.
+(iv) LSPH decision.
 If, within two weeks of the indicative response and consultation, any new information is provided by TOCs in response to the consultation on the draft discount scheme, this will be reviewed and a final decision made on whether a discount scheme will be offered and on what terms.

 (v) Request for approval of discount scheme to the ORR.
-HS1 Ltd will draft the necessary elements of the track access agreements, or a supplemental agreement as appropriate, incorporating the terms agreed with the TOC.
-HS1 Ltd will need to consult on the Framework Track Access Agreement or supplemental agreement in accordance with ORR’s criteria and procedures.
-HS1 Ltd will then submit a request to the ORR for approval of the proposed discount.
-This may include some or all of the information provided by the TOC in its application to HS1 Ltd.
+LSPH will draft the necessary elements of the track access agreements, or a supplemental agreement as appropriate, incorporating the terms agreed with the TOC.
+LSPH will need to consult on the Framework Track Access Agreement or supplemental agreement in accordance with ORR’s criteria and procedures.
+LSPH will then submit a request to the ORR for approval of the proposed discount.
+This may include some or all of the information provided by the TOC in its application to LSPH.

 (vi) ORR approval of Framework Track Access Agreement.
 The ORR will determine whether it approves the Framework Track Access Agreement or supplemental agreement, including the proposed discount scheme, in accordance with its published criteria and procedures for the approval of framework agreements for HS1.

-4.3 The minimum time required to reach agreement on a discount application, from receipt by HS1 Ltd of a fully detailed application to approval by the ORR of the Framework Track Access Agreement, is expected to be around four months.
+4.3 The minimum time required to reach agreement on a discount application, from receipt by LSPH of a fully detailed application to approval by the ORR of the Framework Track Access Agreement, is expected to be around four months.
 If the discount scheme application refers to a new service, requiring a new Framework Track Access Agreement, the process will take longer, in line with the general procedures set out in ORR’s criteria and procedures.